What An Incest Family Looks LikeSep 2nd, 2012 | By Guest Contributions | Category: All Posts, Incest

 Mary’s comment inspired Christina to write a blog post in response with a letter to her mother.
 “It’s Not About You, Mom” and now I’m motivated to write my own letter to Mary.

-The more I read about abusive family systems, the more I find that Fred and Mary fit the profile, as Pinky pointed out, as though the profile was intended to describe them.
+The more I read about incest family systems, the more I find that Fred and Mary fit the profile, as Pinky pointed out, as though the profile was intended to describe them.
 So, for Mary’s enlightenment, I feel that I should share some of the reasons why every time she and Fred open their mouths, I am more convinced than ever that Christina’s account is dead on accurate.

 From the outside, they look like other healthy families.
 They fit in well with the community and are often very active in church.
 The abuse is hidden.
 When abuse is exposed, people around them always find it difficult to believe.
 Abusive families are generally admired by everyone else.
 The fact that you and Fred are in church leadership and greatly respected does not remove you from suspicion.

 Often, the abuse is even hidden from the family members themselves.
 Each one has ways of shielding themselves from the truth.
 They may redefine things they see, hear or experience as a way to explain away the abuse.
 “Grandpa has always been quirky like that” or “Aunt Jane just wanted to make sure Johnny was really clean” or “Dad just loves me so much that he can’t stop touching me”.
 They believe they are normal because they’ve never known anything else.